ChandanaG49/AI-Assisted-Patient-Early-Warning-System/README.md

 6.Maximum Heart Rate
 7.Old Peak

-Step 5: Data Validation

-The system validates and processes the entered patient data.
+Step 5: Data Validation : The system validates and processes the entered patient data.

-Step 6: AI Prediction

-The Machine Learning model analyzes the patient data and predicts the patient's health condition.
+Step 6: AI Prediction : The Machine Learning model analyzes the patient data and predicts the patient's health condition.

 Step 7: Risk Assessment
 The system classifies the patient into one of the following categories:
 a) Normal
 b) Warning
 c) Critical

-Step 8: Store Patient Record

-The patient's information and prediction result are stored in the SQLite database.
+Step 8: Store Patient Record : The patient's information and prediction result are stored in the SQLite database.

-Step 9: Generate Patient Report

-A report containing the patient's details and prediction result is generated.
+Step 9: Generate Patient Report : A report containing the patient's details and prediction result is generated.

-Step 10: View Patient History

-Users can view and search previously stored patient records.
+Step 10: View Patient History : Users can view and search previously stored patient records.

-Step 11: Delete Record (Optional)

-Patient records can be deleted whenever required.
+Step 11: Delete Record (Optional) : Patient records can be deleted whenever required.

+## Flow Chart